 Does this mean unless one is a Calvinist, one can’t be part of the greatest and wisest?
-Sounds like a magnetic system for arrogant minds to me.
-If God “has chosen the foolish things of the world to confound the wise…and the weak things of the world to confound” the mighty, then we don’t have to be an intellectual to understand the Gospel (Rom.
+Sounds like a system that attracts the arrogant at heart.
+If God “has chosen the foolish things of the world to confound the wise…and the weak things of the world to confound the mighty,” then we don’t have to be an intellectual to understand the Gospel (Rom.
 1:27).

 3. What is the Gospel?
 Apostle Paul defined it as: “how Christ died for our sins according to the scriptures.
-And that he was buried, and that he rose again the third day” (1Cor.
+And that he was buried, and that he rose again the third day” (1 Cor.
 15:3-4).
 Nowhere in the New Testament is TULIP taught as the Gospel.

-At no point did the apostles present the “doctrines of Grace” to unbelievers (Acts 2:6-11, 3:13-15, 18-21, 26, 4:8-12 etc) When the Philippian jailer asked how he can be saved, Paul didn’t say “do you believe in the five points of Calvinism.”
+At no point did the apostles present the Calvinist “doctrines of Grace” to unbelievers (Acts 2:6-11; 3:13-15; 18-21, 26; 4:8-12).
+When the Philippian jailer asked how he can be saved, Paul didn’t reply, “Do you believe in the five points of Calvinism?”
 No, he said “Believe on the Lord Jesus Christ, and thou shalt be saved” (Acts 16:16).
+It wasn’t complicated.

-Greek scholar, E. W Vine defined the Gospel as: “The good tidings of the Kingdom of God and of salvation through Christ, to be received by faith, on the basis of His expiatory death, His burial, resurrection, and ascension e.g Acts 15:17, 20:24, 1Peter 4:17” (An Expository Dictionary of N.T.
-Words “Gospel”).
+Greek scholar, E. W. Vine defined the Gospel as: “The good tidings of the Kingdom of God and of salvation through Christ, to be received by faith, on the basis of His expiatory death, His burial, resurrection, and ascension e.g. Acts 15:17, 20:24, 1 Peter 4:17” (An Expository Dictionary of New Testament Words, 1949, “Gospel”).

 “Look we cannot have unity with everybody and denomination who claims to be Christians and claim to be the true church of our Lord and Savior.
 To do so means the body of Christ contains Mormons, Roman Catholics, Coptics, Eastern Orthodox and most who belong to the Pentecostal and Charismatic churches, S[eventh] D[ay] A[dventists] as well as most Protestant, denominational and non-denominational churches.”

 Paul asked: “Is Christ divided?
 Was Paul crucified for you?
 Or were you baptized in the name of Paul?”
 (1Cor.
-1:13) I need to ask, was Calvin crucified for you?
+1:13).
+I need to ask my Calvinist friends: Was Calvin crucified for you?
 Were you baptized in the name of Calvin?
 Is Christ divided?
-Then why do Calvinists deem other believers in Christ as “heretics” because they do not hold to the 5 points of Calvinism?
+Then why do you regard other believers in Christ as “heretics” because they don’t hold to the 5 points of Calvinism?

 5. Calvinism introduces a staggering complexity that undercuts the simplicity of the Christian faith.
 It has an affinity for labels.
-You can be a 5-point Calvinists or a 4-pointer.
+You can be a 5-point Calvinist or a 4-pointer.
 Then there are Neo-Calvinists, Crypto-Calvinists, Hyper-Calvinists or Moderate Calvinists.
 Under this sub-division, there are those who hold to infralapsarianism or supralapsarianism.